-What are the most effective ways to leverage Pinterest for business?
+What are the most effective ways to use Pinterest for business?

-We know Pinterest is a great way to find new fans for your business – but only if you know how the platform works and how to get the most out of it.
+We know it's a great way to find new fans for your business – but only if you know how Pinterest works.

-Take a look at these 9 Pinterest hacks you can use to improve visibility, get more leads and grow website traffic!
+Below are 9 Pinterest hacks you can use to improve visibility, get more leads and grow website traffic.

 9 Pinterest Hacks to Drive Traffic, Sales and Profits

 Pinterest Hack #1: Tap into the power of Pinterest SEO